Minenik2/Whotopia-Systems/README.md

 A user can have a very long transaction history (see Transaction History).
 If the user scrolls far down and clicks on a transaction for more details, the box containing additional details will only be visible from the very top of the page, forcing the user to scroll to the top.
 A possible solution for this is to implement pagination for Transaction History to reduce scrolling, or to give the box containing additional details a fixed position.

+### Known issue 5: The calendar input used is not from the DHIS2 library

+We wanted to use one of the Calendar inputs from DHIS2's own library, however, we were unable to work around an error regarding this element.
+We would get the following error: _"required attribute timeZone is missing or undefined"_ - despite having defined a timeZone correctly according to the Calendar documentation from https://ui.dhis2.nu/components/calendar.
+We ended up having to use a different calendar input element to solve this, so it looks a bit out of place.

 ### Missed idea: Sorting system

 We also wanted to add a functionality to commodity tab letting us sort alphabetically & by biggest/lowest amount.
 Sadly, due to time constraints we could not achieve this.